okfn/opendatasurvey/templates/faq.md

 ### What's the current state of the Open Data Census?

 Right now we are collecting data for the **2013** Census, which focusses on country-level information.
-We will be launching the 2013 Census results later in autumn 2013.
+We will be launching the 2013 Census results later in September/October 2013.

 After that we will be looking at further developing the city-level Census and other enhancements.